WiIIiam278/flesh/content/translate.md

 Project docs for each language are located on each project repo within `/docs/<language_code>/...` (English-language locales are in the root directory).

-To create locales for a language, you'll need to `git clone https://github.com/WiIIiam278/WiIIiam278/PROJECT_REPO` the project repository and:
+To create locales for a language, you'll need to `git clone` the project repository and:
-* Navigate to `/docs/` and create a folder for the language (e.g. `/docs/zh-cn/`)
+* Navigate to `/docs/` and create a folder for the language
+  * *Example*: `/docs/zh-cn/`
 * Copy the English locales located in the root `/docs` directory.
 Do *not* change the file names!
 * Delete `__Footer.md`.
 * Translate each file and add a `---` header section (see below)